andrin187/DataDrivenInsights-CompetitiveGaming/Data Analysis .md

 <img width="101" alt="Screenshot 2024-12-15 at 11 14 39 PM" src="https://github.com/user-attachments/assets/7be3ef03-2c0c-4c7c-bfd8-4b3414a95d48" /> <space>

-Champions with average `Win %` are mainly tanks and mages, with no assasin champions making the threshold; ADC role having the highest `Win %` average for mages, and the support role for tanks.
+Champions with the highest average `Win %` are mainly tanks and mages, with no assasin champions making the threshold; ADC role having the highest `Win %` average for mages, and the support role for tanks.